Rustfahrtagentur/microcad/doc/libs/std/export.md

 # Export

-The builtin function `export()` is available for putting the result of your source code into a file.
+The built-in function `export()` is available for putting the result of your source code into a file.

 The following code writes a cube into an STL file called `cube.stl`: